pkellner/pkellner/_posts/2023-09-16-State Management-in-React-Applications-Through-URL-Hashes.md

 author_email: peter@peterkellner.net
 excerpt: Managing state in React applications can be streamlined using URL hashes.
 This article explores this concept with two examples—a basic toggle switch and a cookie catalog.
 We discuss the benefits of this method, including enhanced user experience and compatibility with server-side rendering.
 Learn how to maintain state effectively across React components.

 ---
-# Resolving TypeScript Import Errors in Next.js

-# State Management in React Applications Through URL Hashes: From Simple Switches to Dynamic Cookie Catalogs
+# State Management in React Applications Through URL Hashes

-## Trivial Example: Crafting a Simple Toggle Switch in React

-### Introduction

 Before we delve deep into more intricate examples, let's start with a straightforward one—a React functional component designed to toggle between "On" and "Off" states.
 This toggle switch initializes and updates its state based on the URL hash.

+## Trivial Example: Crafting a Simple Toggle Switch in React

 ### Code Snippet